DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Data-regularised environment design

 We have established that we can reduce $\mut{L}{b}$ and the $\text{GenGap}$ by increasing $|L|$ or by employing an adaptive sampling strategy.
-However we have observed that reducing the $\text{GenGap}$ may not result in higher test set performance when there is significant distributional shift during training.
-In practical applications the CMDP context distribution $p(\rvx)$ is rarely known, making the generation of new training levels an additional source of distributional shift.
-To capitalise on the benefits provided by adaptive sampling and level generation, while limiting distributional shift, we propose In-Context Environment Design (ICED), a framework combining adaptive sampling with a level generation process approximating $p(\rvx)$.
+However, we have observed that increasing $|L|$ may not result in higher test set performance when there is significant distributional shift during training.
+As the CMDP context distribution $p(\rvx)$ is rarely known in practical applications, artificially generating extra training levels is an additional source of distributional shift.
+To capitalise on the benefits provided by adaptive sampling and level generation, while limiting distributional shift, we propose \textit{data-regularised environment design} (DRED), a framework that combines adaptive sampling with a level generation process approximating $p(\rvx)$.